wizpanda/twitter-connect-plugin/README.md

 Of course, replace the values with the keys you got from the above steps.

 ##### Finished!
-You should now be able to: `cordova run android`
+You should now be able to: `cordova run android` or `cordova run ios`

 ### Usage